A geometric perspective: experimental evaluation of the quantum Cramer-Rao bound: Experiments

 The QGT components reconstructed using this technique are shown in Fig.~\ref{fig:fig2}(a).
-The measurement results are in good agreement with the theoretical predictions derived from the definition of quantum geometry tensor,
+The measurement results are in good agreement with the theoretical predictions derived from the definition of quantum geometry tensor (details in Appendix~\ref{sec:AppendixQGT}).
+The characterization number $\gamma$ can then be determined as in Fig.~\ref{fig:fig2}(b).
+When $\alpha = 0$ or $\frac{\pi}{2}$, the parameterized model Eq.~\ref{eq:state_3para} effectively becomes a qubit system in a one-parameter (sub)space.
+For example, when $\alpha =0$ we have $J_{\phi\phi}=0$, meaning that we have no information on $\phi$, and $\boldsymbol{F}=0$, indicating that there are no non-commuting generators, and the parameter $\beta$ can be estimated trivially.
+The model is thus quasi-classical.
+When $\alpha \in (0, \frac{\pi}{2})$, however, the model is coherent with $\gamma=1$, indicating the maximal non-commutativity of the generators corresponding to the three parameters.

+We can further measure the attainable QCRB (Fig.~\ref{fig:fig2}(c)).
+Again, when $\alpha = 0$ or $\frac{\pi}{2}$, the attainable QCRB is equal to the SLD-CRB and HCRB, i.e., $C = C^S = C^H$ due to the quasi-classical nature of the system.
+We note that small experimental errors arising in separate QGT measurements are amplified by the relation Eq.~\ref{eq:C_gamma_relation}, leading to a discrepancy of the attainable QCRB from theoretical predictions at $\alpha \in (0, \frac{\pi}{2})$.
+Nevertheless, our measurements reveal the key observation that when $\gamma=1$, the attainable QCRB is higher than SLD-CRB due to the incompatibility of the three parameters.